BeepFixer/NanoProm/README.md

 ## Software Setup: Arduino IDE

+**Important:** Any `.ino` file, including `NanoProm.ino`, must be in a folder of the same name because the Arduino IDE treats the folder as the project container (sketch) rather than just the file itself.

+That’s why the structure of NanoProm is organized as follows:

+* `NanoProm` (folder)
+  * `NanoProm.ino` (file)
+  * `binfiles` (folder where EEPROM data and reports are saved/loaded)
+  * `python` (folder containing `NanoProm.py` to start the tool)

+While semi on the topic also note that in NanoProm you can use the prompt to save or load files in any location on your computer, for example `C:\eeprom.bin`.
+Just keep in mind that the tool’s default folder is `binfiles`, so if you want to load or write elsewhere, you will need to provide the full path.
+Always double-check the path to avoid overwriting important files.

+**Back to setting up Arduino IDE:**

 Once your board is recognized in Device Manager, you will need to install **Arduino IDE** to compile and upload the firmware to your board.

 Download the latest version from here: https://www.arduino.cc/en/software/ (I am currently using 2.3.8).

 1. Open `NanoProm.ino` in Arduino IDE
 2. Select the right board